 Recently I bought a new computer and while assembling it, I ran into a problem where I didn’t have enough internal USB Type A 2.0 (The “normal” rectangle one you gotta flip three times) headers on the motherboard.
 The outside of the case has one Type C (USB C) and one Type A SuperSpeed(+)?
 (USB 3.x (the blue one)) port which consumed the respective internal headers on the motherboard.
 However, the motherboard only has one internal USB 2.0 header.
 It is a mini-DTX form factor, after all.
 There are two internal components that require a USB 2.0 header - the AIO CPU cooler, and the NZXT Smart Device V2.
-I wasn’t happy with only have one or the other plugged in.
+I wasn’t happy with only having one or the other plugged in.

 One thing I discovered was that a single internal USB 2.0 header can actually cater for two USB devices.
 If you check out the Internal USB 2.0 Header Pinout you can see there’s ten pin holes, but USB Type A only has four pins.
 Well, internally we’ve got two pins for power, two sets of pins for data, two pins for power ground, and then a keyed pin and a ground pin for shield drain.
 That is to say, USB Type A needs four pins to function, so the eight we have with an internal USB 2.0 header (excluding the keyed and ground pin for shield drain) means that the internal header can service two USB ports.
 An amazing revelation.